-✓ If you’re purchasing a tree, consider getting a fresh one — they are less likely to catch fire than an artificial tree.
+- ✓ If you’re purchasing a tree, consider getting a fresh one — it is less likely to catch fire than an artificial tree.
 Just be sure to keep it well-watered.

-✓ Before you set up any interior lighting or flammable decorations, check your smoke alarms to make sure they are in working order.
+- ✓ Before you set up any interior lighting or flammable decorations, check your smoke alarms to make sure they are in proper working order.

-✓ Check last year’s light strings to make sure they aren’t frayed.
-If you replace any of the bulbs, check to make sure the wattage and voltage matches the original strand.
+- ✓ Check last year’s light strings to make sure they aren’t frayed.
+If you replace any of the bulbs, check to make sure the wattage and voltage match the original strand.

-✓ When mounting lights to a tree or home exterior, be sure you do so using hooks or heavy-duty tape.
+- ✓ When mounting lights to a doorway or home exterior, use hooks or heavy-duty tape.
 Don’t use nails or tacks to secure your holiday lighting.
 Also, be sure to keep any electrical connectors off the ground and away from metal gutters.

-✓ Avoid a fire hazard by turning your exterior holiday lights off at night or when you leave the house.
+- ✓ Avoid a fire hazard by turning your exterior holiday lights off overnight or when you leave the house.
 The best option is to buy an automatic timer that turns them off even if you forget.